Direct Air Capture and Data Centres Working Together

-Data centres power everything from streaming platforms to cloud storage, making them indispensable.
-However, their operations are energy-intensive, with vast electricity requirements to run servers and cool equipment.
+Data centres have become indispensable to our digital-dependent way of life, however, their operations are energy-intensive with vast electricity requirements to run servers and cool equipment.

-According to the International Energy Agency (IEA), data centres consumed 460TWh world-wide in 2022 and this is set to rise to over 1000TWh by 2026, contributing to substantial CO₂ emissions.
-[IEA Report: Electricity 2024]
+According to the International Energy Agency (IEA), data centres world-wide will consume over 1000TWh of electricity by 2026, contributing to substantial CO₂ emissions.
+These emissions are expected to be in the region of 2.5 billion tonnes through 2030.

-Data centres are well aware of the heavy emissions burden they carry, and the use of renewable energy by data centres has grown, with companies investing in solar, wind, and hydropower.
-Big players like Google, Microsoft, Meta and Amazon have all voiced their commitment to using renewable energy.
+Data centres are well aware of the heavy emissions burden they carry, and the hyperscale players like Google, Microsoft, Meta and Amazon have all voiced their commitment to dealing with this issue.

 How Direct Air Capture and Data Centres can Work Together